Kuriyedathu Thatri: The trial

 Smarthavicharam was a notorious ritualistic trial for adultery practiced among the Brahmins of Kerala.
 If the accused women was found guilty, she and the men found involved with her (known as jāran) were excommunicated from the caste (Bhraṣṭû) and banished.
 When Raman Namboothiri reported Thatri's matter in the concerned Namboothiri meeting, an investigation was started against Thatri for infidelity and promiscuity.
 Some people suggest that it was Thatri's neighbour who reported about Thatri's acts in the meeting.
 By the end of 1904, Tathri's first smarthavicharam was already over.
-But due to the controversies, the King ordered to conduct the smarthavichara once more.
+But due to controversies, the King ordered to conduct the smarthavicharam once more.
 On 13 July 1905, her second trial was conducted.
 During the trial Thathri admitted to all accusations and in return demanded that the law should be administered equally to everyone.
-Thatri revealed that she was sexually harassed or had mutual consentual sex with 30 Namboodiris, 13 ambalavaasis, 10 Iyers, 11 Nairs and 1 Syrian Christian.
-Many of the people Tatri said she had sex with were her close relatives, including her father and her father's half-brother, who sexually harassed her.
-The list also included renowned scholars, musicians, Kathakali artistes ranging from a 14 year boy to 85 year old man.
+Thatri revealed that she was sexually harassed or had mutual consensual sex with 30 Namboodiris, 13 ambalavaasis, 10 Iyers and 11 Nairs.
+Many of the people Thatri named as sexually abusing her were her close relatives, including her father and her father's half-brother.
+The list of people who slept with her also included renowned scholars, musicians, Kathakali artistes ranging from a 14 year boy to 85 year old man.